-Somewhere along the way in our long and distant past, we unconsciously give ourselves reasons to fail, instead of reasons to succeed.
+Somewhere along the way in our long and distant past, we unconsciously give ourselves reasons to fail, instead of giving ourselves reasons to succeed.

-I say unconsciously, because I’m not sure anyone would wittingly put their name to something they thought they were going to fail at.
-It becomes easier for us to look for excuses and takes less time, than it does for us to work on turning our thoughts into successful deeds.
+Unconsciously, because I’m not sure anyone would wittingly put their name to something they thought they were going to fail at.
+It becomes easier to look for excuses and takes less time, than it does for us to work on turning our thoughts into successful deeds.
 A bit like a smile.

-Luckily growing up as a child I never saw myself as a success or failure.
-I was too wrapped up in my own physical and emotional issues to even care; but had I have done, I would probably have seen myself as a failure, having achieved very little at that point.
+Growing up as a child I never saw myself as a success or failure.
+I was too wrapped up in my own physical, mental and emotional issues to even care, but had I have done, I would probably have seen myself as a failure.
 Having achieved success with my writing now, I see myself in a more positive light.

 If that means I am a success then that is what I have become.
 So how does one turn to the flip side and give ourselves reasons to succeed?
 Through attitude.
 Attitude is our vantage point, a frame of mind that keeps us positive.
 Achievement is built when we have solid and meaningful reasons behind what we want to achieve.

-When we hone in on success we not only show commitment, persistence, but creativity too and it’s all of those things that help us get the job done.
-The best motivation for success is for us to keep in touch with and focus on those initial reasons for us wanting to achieve success.
+When we hone in on ourselves, we show commitment, persistence and creativity too and it’s those things that help us get the job done.
+The best motivation for success is to keep in touch with and focus on those initial reasons for us wanting to achieve success.